Supersingular Isogeny Oblivious Transfer (SIOT): Introduction

-This paper is organized as follows.
-In the section~\ref{sec:siot} describes our supersingular isogeny oblivious transfer (SIOT) proposal.
-Moreover, in Section~\ref{sec:analyze} we discuss some analysis about security aspects from SIOT and finally we conclude this work in section ~\ref{sec:conclusion}.
-It should be noted that in appendix~\ref{sec:preliminaries}, we introduce some crucial background used in this paper such as elliptic curve, torsion points, isogenies, distorsion map, modified Weil pairing and a basic concept of OT.
-In appendix~\ref{linear:points} we show some definitions about the process that determines linearly independent points used by proposed protocol.
-Furthermore, In appendix~\ref{ot}, we see a simplified form of the OT protocol from~\cite{cho:orl}.
+This paper is organized as follows: Section~\ref{sec:siot} describes our \emph{Supersingular Isogeny Oblivious Transfer} protocol.
+In section~\ref{sec:analyze}, We discuss about security aspects from~$\binom{2}{1}$- SIOT.
+In section~\ref{conclusion:sec}, we present a conclusion of the security analysis of the proposed protocol.
+An implementation of the proposed protocol is presented in section~\ref{implementation:siot}.
+In section~\ref{perform:ot}, we present a performance estimate between some OT protocols.
+Finally, we conclude this work in section ~\ref{sec:conclusion}.
+In addition, we use appendix~\ref{apend:iso} to introduce some crucial background about isogenies of elliptic curves.
+A simplified presentation of the \emph{Supersingular Isogeny Diffie-Hellman} (SIDH) of~\cite{feo:jao} is shown in appendix~\ref{apendice:sidh}.
+Furthermore, in appendix~\ref{ot:protocol}, we present a brief concept of OT protocol and a simplified form of the protocol present in~\cite{cho:orl}.
+In appendix~\ref{linear:points}, we show some definitions about the process that determines linearly independent points used by our proposed protocol.
 In appendix~\ref{siot:sym}, there is the possibility of applying a symmetric pairing in the security analysis of the SIOT protocol.
-Finally, in appendix~\ref{uv} we will verify that the proposed protocol is able to share certain points that allow to execute the OT functionality.
+At last, in appendix~\ref{uv} we will verify that the proposed protocol is able to share certain points that allow to execute the OT functionality.

-\textbf{Our contribuition}.
-According to Hazay and Lindell ~\cite{yl}, OT is one of the most important building blocks in cryptography and advantageous for constructing secure protocols.
-In addition, protocols with OT characteristics can be used in electronic auction environments and contract signing~\cite{gold}.
-Thus, we implemented the OT functionality in the established SIDH protocol from~\cite{feo:jao}, providing greater privacy between sender and recipient on a communication channel.
-Our main aim is to develop a post-quantum OT protocol to achieve quantum resistance.